File image

 Claire's called in administrators for its UK and Ireland operations in September 2024 after filing for bankruptcy in the United States.
 Investment firm Modella Capital bought the majority of the company's operations and assets from administrators.

-Claire's on Cruises St in the city centre closed last October but their store in the Crescent Shopping Centre had continued trading.
+Claire's on Cruises St in the city centre closed last October but their store in the Crescent Shopping Centre has continued trading.

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.